 You set up an automation by defining the following items:

 - Conditions — The criteria that triggers Okta to perform actions upon a group of end users.
-For each automation, you can choose one condition to apply to one or more groupsGroups allow you to organize your end users and the apps they can access.
-Assigning apps to large sets of end users is made easier with groups..
+For each automation, you can choose one condition to apply to one or more groups.
 Conditions can be scheduled to run once or to recur daily.

 The following conditions are currently available:

-These conditions are triggered according to a schedule, and can applied to one or more groups.
+These conditions are triggered according to a schedule and can be applied to one or more groups.
 Conditions are mandatory for automations on recurring schedules.